-The strategy also sets out a target for 30% of SFI's portfolio of award holders to be female and for research teams to be composed of at least 40% of each gender by 2020.
-As such, applicants should consider how these targets can be achieved at all levels of the Research Centre.
+In the SFI Strategy 2025 Shaping Our Future,29 targets are set for 35% of SFI's funded leadership positions (PIs & Co-PIs) to be women and for research teams to be composed of at least 40% of the underrepresented genders by 2025.
+As such, applicants should consider and describe how these targets can be achieved at all levels of the research team.